 - Scratch GDB

-The scratch GDB is the location of a file geodatabase you can use to write temporary data.
+The Scratch GDB environment setting is the location of a file geodatabase you can use to write temporary data.

 The scratch GDB (geodatabase) is the preferred location for writing intermediate outputs in a model.
 Use this geodatabase by specifying an output dataset path such as %scratchgdb%\output.